-Part I discussed how hepatitis B is transmitted and may have helped you determine how you were infected with HBV.
-In Part II we will discuss the people closest to you who may be susceptible to your infection.
+Part I discussed how hepatitis B is transmitted and may have helped you determine how you were infected with hep B. In Part II we will discuss the people closest to you who may be susceptible to your infection.

 Hepatitis B is NOT spread casually.
-You will not get HBV by co-existing in the same house, sharing a meal or eating food prepared by someone with hepatitis B. You will not get HBV by sneezing, hugging or holding someone with hepatitis B.
+You will not get HBV by co-existing in the same house, sharing a meal or eating food prepared by someone with hepatitis B. You will not get hep B by sneezing, kissing, hugging or holding someone with hepatitis B.

 Hepatitis B can live outside the body for a week.
-It just makes sense that the odds of an exposure will happen with someone you live with just due to the increased potential for daily exposure in simple grooming routines or household activities where blood could be exchanged.
-The good news is that HBV is preventable.
+It just makes sense that the odds of an exposure are more likely with someone you live with just due to the increased potential for daily exposure in simple grooming routines or household activities where blood could be exchanged.
+The good news is that hep B is preventable.

-It is important to know that unvaccinated babies and young children are more susceptible to HBV.
-In fact 90% of babies and up to 50% of young children infected with HBV will have life-long infection.
+It is important to know that unvaccinated babies and young children are more susceptible to Hep B. In fact 90% of babies and up to 50% of young children infected with hep B will have life-long infection.
 This is a complicated topic, but basically their immune systems are immature.
-That is why young babies and young children may have high viral loads, but little or no damage.
+That is why young babies and young children may have high viral loads, but usually less damage.
 The immune system gets tricked and the virus replicates unchecked in liver cells.
 That is why hepatitis B vaccine series, starting with a birth dose, is so important for babies and young children.

 So what should you do?
 You need to do the right thing.
 You need to talk to sexual partners and close contacts and family members now that you know you are infected.
 You don’t need to tell everyone; just those that you believe are at risk.
 Tell them to ask their doctor to run a hepatitis B panel.